cloudflare/cloudflare-docs/content/bots/troubleshooting.md

 ## Why might the ja3hash be empty in HTTP logs?

-The JA3 Fingerprint can be null/empty in some cases.
-The most common case is when for HTTP requests (because JA3 is calculated in TLS) but can also be empty due to the following:
+The JA3 Fingerprint can be null or empty in some cases.
+The most common case is for HTTP requests, because JA3 is calculated in TLS, but can also be empty due to the following:

 - Orange to Orange zones (Cloudflare Zone proxied to another Cloudflare Zone)